-According to the investment strategy, investments for the fund are to be made in specific regions and countries.
-Local public holidays in these regions or countries may result in differences between stock exchange trading days of these regions or countries and the valuation dates of the fund.
-The fund may consequently be unable to react to market developments in these regions or countries on the same day if that day is not a valuation date, or it may be unable to act on a valuation date that is not a trading day in the markets of these regions or countries.
-As a result, the fund might be prevented from selling assets in the time required.
-This can adversely affect the ability of the fund to meet redemption requests or other payment obligations.
+According to the investment strategy, investments for the master fund are to be made in specific regions and countries.
+Local public holidays in these regions or countries may result in differences between stock exchange trading days of these regions or countries and the valuation dates of the master fund.
+The master fund may consequently be unable to react to market developments in these regions or countries on the same day if that day is not a valuation date, or it may be unable to act on a valuation date that is not a trading day in the markets of these regions or countries.
+As a result, the master fund might be prevented from selling assets in the time required.
+This can adversely affect the ability of the master fund to meet redemption requests or other payment obligations.